2006 NIST Speaker Recognition Evaluation Test Set Part 2

 LDC previously published 2006 NIST Speaker Recognition Evaluation Training Set and 2006 NIST Speaker Recognition Evaluation Test Set Part 1.

 The speech data in this release was collected by LDC as part of the Mixer project, in particular Mixer Phases 1, 2 and 3.
 The Mixer project supports the development of robust speaker recognition technology by providing carefully collected and audited speech from a large pool of speakers recorded simultaneously across numerous microphones and in different communicative situations and/or in multiple languages.
 The data is mostly English speech, but includes some speech in Arabic, Bengali, Chinese, Farsi, Hindi, Korean, Russian, Spanish, Thai and Urdu.

 The telephone speech segments are multi-channel data collected simultaneously from a number of auxiliary microphones.
 The files are organized into four types: two-channel excerpts of approximately 10 seconds, two-channel conversations of approximately 5 minutes, summed-channel conversations also of approximately 5 minutes and a two-channel conversation with the usual telephone speech replaced by auxiliary microphone data in the putative target speaker channel.
 The auxiliary microphone conversations are also of approximately five minutes in length.

 The speech files are stored as 8-bit u-law speech signals in separate SPHERE files.
 In addition to the standard header fields, the SPHERE header for each file contains some auxiliary information such as the language of the conversation.

-English language transcripts in .ctm format were produced using an automatic speech recognition (ASR) system.
+English language time-aligned transcripts in .ctm format were produced using an automatic speech recognition (ASR) system.

 For an example of the data contained in this corpus, review this audio sample.